 Kardashian clan member Kendall Jenner says, 'I'm a big kid'

-Jenner says she just a `big kid' at heart and misses childhood times with her little sister Kylie,... .
-FILE - In this Feb.
-9, 2016 file photo, model Kendall Jenner attends the world premiere of "Zoolander 2" in New York.
+In this Nov.
+22, 2015 file photo, Kendall Jenner arrives at the American Music Awards in Los Angeles.
+Jenner says she just a `big kid' at heart and misses childhood times with her little sister Kylie, when they would head outdoors and play in the dirt.

 Comments